kyleik/BookUp/README.md

 # BookUp

 ## Features
-Manage a library of books by searching records, adding entries or updating entries.
+Manage a library of books by searching records or adding/updating entries in the system.
 Each entry contains information about a book's title, author and ISBN.

 ## Technologies Used
 - Python